Raihan-009/netns-veth-communication/README.md

 rtt min/avg/max/mdev = 0.033/0.064/0.074/0.015 ms
 ```

-### In addition, the `arp` command in the context of the `ip netns exec` allows you to view the ARP cache of a specific network namespace.
+### Furthermore, the `arp` command in the context of the `ip netns exec` allows you to view the ARP cache of a specific network namespace.
 The ARP cache contains mappings of IP addresses to MAC addresses.

 To view the ARP cache of the blue-namespace, you can execute the following command: